Get us in your inbox

 Once in a while, a great restaurant flies under the radar.
 On Laurier West, this is one of the city’s finest Italian restaurants that tends to go unrecognized even by locals.
 Devoid of big-name chefs or world-class design, this is a humble restaurant that has no laurels to rest on other than simple, sophisticated food that’s exemplary in its execution.
 Venture off the beaten path and be rewarded with some of the best veal Milanese in the city.

-Occupying the former Darling Foundry space in Griffintown is Le Serpent, the Italian fine dining counterpart to Old Montreal standby Le Club Chasse et Peche.
+Occupying one of the spaces in the former Darling Foundry space in Griffintown is Le Serpent, the Italian fine dining counterpart to Old Montreal standby Le Club Chasse et Peche.
 The industrial chic look is the perfect combination of casual and refined with a room that seats 75, plus a stylish and slightly imposing 12-seat marble bar at its centre.
 The menu is contemporary Italian offering a smart selection of crudos and antipasti and splits mains into earth and sea categories.
 As for pasta, expect clever and thoughtful dishes like braised beef ravioli with squash and chestnuts, or linguine with speck, almonds and truffle.

 Advertising